Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Introduction

-In Section \ref{Notations-Results}, we review standard definitions and relevant results about elliptic fibrations, minimal model theory and generalized Zariski decompositions.
+\end{corollary*} In Section \ref{Notations-Results}, we review standard definitions and relevant results about elliptic fibrations, minimal model theory and generalized Zariski decompositions.
 We also highlight the different generalizations of the Zariski Decomposition, their properties and their relationship with minimal model theory and with the structure of elliptic fibrations.
-In Section \ref{rmm}, we prove properties and results of birationally equivalent fibrations over the same base (relative models).
-Some of these results are applied in the proofs of the Theorems in Section \ref{PosKod}.
-We also prove part of the Theorems stated above as well as some results on the relations between the birational invariants of the elliptically fibered variety, the base of the fibration and of its Jacobian.
-In Section \ref{PosKod}, we study the Zariski decomposition for elliptically fibered varieties of non-negative Kodaira dimension.
-Section \ref{Abundance} is about related results on abundance and other generalized Zariski decompositions for elliptic fibrations.
-We conclude with comments on the dimension of the fibers and minimal models with terminal versus klt singularities.
+In Section \ref{rmm}, we prove results on the relations between the birational invariants of the elliptically fibered variety, the base of the fibration and of its Jacobian.
+In particular we have: \begin{corollary*}[Corollary \ref{CY}] If $X$ is birationally a Calabi-Yau variety, so is $J(X)$. \end{corollary*} Some of these results are applied in the proofs of the theorems in Section \ref{PosKod}.
+We also prove the relevant parts of the theorems stated above.
+In Section \ref{PosKod} we construct a compatible Zariski decomposition for elliptically fibered varieties of non-negative Kodaira dimension.
+Sections \ref{Existence} and \ref{Abundance} contain applications, namely we prove existence results and related implications on abundance and other generalized Zariski decompositions for elliptic fibrations.
+Finally, in Section \ref{equid} we prove results on the dimension of the fibers on special birational models, which we construct.
+These statements replace the equidimensionality results for dimension $3$.
+In fact, while it is easy to fabricate examples of minimal elliptic threefolds which are not equidimensional starting from ones which are, many smooth Calabi-Yau threefolds have a natural elliptic fibration which is not equidimensional.
+Theorem \ref{KawNakayama} and Corollary \ref{equidim3} are stronger than what one could get from a (relative) log-minimal model run, in at least two aspects.
+Namely, the singularities are terminal, while a minimal model run gives klt singularities, as in Example \ref{Ex1.1}, but sometimes the model does not have desired properties, as in Example \ref{Ex2}.
+In addition, not only are there no exceptional divisors in the fibers outside a codimension $3$ set, but the fibration is actually equidimensional there.\\ We present applications all throughout the paper.
+The techniques of this paper set a foundation for generalization to the case of fibration of Calabi-Yau varieties and as well as log pairs \cite{DW}.
 Unless otherwise specified, the varieties in this paper are assumed to be complex, projective and normal.

 \begin{ackn} DW would like to thank his advisor, Dave Morrison, for helpful discussions and support during his graduate studies, where portions of this work first started.
-We would also thank R. Svaldi for asking the question we answer in Section \ref{XBJac} \end{ackn}
+We would also thank R. Svaldi for asking the question we answer in Section \ref{XBJac}.
+We thank the referee for many helpful comments. \end{ackn}